Guide to health savings accounts (HSAs)

 Comparing an HSA to an integrated HRA

-While both benefits can boost your group health insurance, the lack of contribution requirements, pre-funding, and annual limit make integrated HRAs much more flexible than an HSA.
+While both benefits can boost your group health insurance, the lack of contribution requirements, pre-funding, and annual limit makes integrated HRAs much more flexible than an HSA.
 The comparison chart below covers key differences to consider when deciding between an integrated HRA and an HSA.

 What type of plan is it?
-Section 105 reimbursement plan Section 125 cafeteria plan

-How does it work?
 Employers offering a group health insurance plan set an allowance to help employees pay for out-of-pocket expenses.

 The employer pays when employees submit expenses for reimbursement.
-Funds are capped at the annual allowance amount and all reimbursements are tax-free.
+Funds are capped at the annual allowance amount, and all reimbursements are tax-free.

-Employees, or employers on their behalf, covered by an HSA-qualified high-deductible health plan, open an employee-owned account for medical expenses.
+Employees, or employers on their behalf, covered by an HSA-qualified high-deductible health plan, open an employee-owned account for qualified medical expenses.

 Employees and employers contribute pre-tax dollars to the account up to the IRS-defined annual contribution limit.

-Who may participate?
-Any employees covered by an ACA-approved group health insurance plan Employees with high-deductible health plan coverage with no other major medical coverage
+Employees with high-deductible health coverage with no other major medical coverage.

 Who may contribute?
-Only the employer

-Both the employer and employee
+Both the employer and employee.

-Are there annual contribution limits?
 No. Employers may offer as much or as little as they wish.

 Yes.
-In 2024, contribution limits are $4,150 for individuals and $8,300 for families.
-In 2025, the limits are $4,300 and $8,550, respectively.
+In 2025, contribution limits are $4,300 for individuals and $8,550 for families.
+In 2026, this increases to $4,400 for individuals and $8,750 for families.

 Catch-up contributions are $1,000 for both eligible individuals and families.

-What are the customization options?
 Employee classes: Employers can group employees into classes on job-based criteria to determine benefit eligibility and customize allowance amounts.
+PeopleKeep supports seven distinct GCHRA classes.

 Eligible expenses: Employers can allow all expenses listed in IRC 213(d) or only expenses that require an explanation of benefits (EOB).